Sign up FAQs

 We’re committed to making it easy for you.

 After that, tell as many people as possible.
 You’re changing lives in Uganda and taking on the challenge of a lifetime – people will want to support you!
-We’re going to send you lots and lots of ideas about how to fundraise quickly, effectively and with minimal hassle too.
+We’ll also send you lots and lots of ideas about how to fundraise quickly, effectively and with minimal hassle too.

 The Projects Supported by The Uganda Marathon